 Once Mr Patrick Tansley or Dr Sugitha Seneviratne have met with you in an initial consultation, part of this consultation will be to discuss the cost of this procedure.
 We can provide approximate costs for out of pocket costs before your initial consultation including any applicable Medicare rebate.
 We are happy to provide these by phone 07 3180 3400 or via enquiry through our website.

 There is a cost for an initial consultation at our Brisbane clinic, with the potential to receive a portion of this back via Medicare where eligible for rebate, provided you have a referral from your GP.
 You can call our Brisbane office on 07 3180 3400 to enquire about any out-of-pocket costs before your initial consultation as well.
 During your consultation you will be given a personalised cost or quote for your surgery.
 You will need to allow one hour for your consultation.

-These procedures are performed through access incisions around the nipple areolar complexes which remove breast tissue by excision and minimal access liposuction ports used to contour the breast at its periphery.
-Occasionally, short horizontal scars either side of the nipple areolar complex may be required to address loose skin and is usually undertaken as a secondary procedure if residual skin is a concern after several months.
+These procedures are performed through access incisions around the nipple areolar complexes which remove breast tissue by excision along with minimal access liposuction to contour the breast at its periphery.
 The most appropriate of these surgical access incisions will be discussed during your consultation.

 The operation is performed using a variety of specialised techniques under general anaesthetic in an accredited hospital.
 Typically patients are treated in hospital for the day and receive antibiotic therapy and pain management.